Tabriz Carpet – Elegant Persian Carpet According to Pattern

 What do Tabriz rugs look like?

 Persian rugs from Tabriz distinguish themselves from other oriental carpets in that they are particularly accurate and finely knotted.
 Simultaneously, there are few traditional patterns that can be clearly classified and handed down from generation to generation.
 Instead, artists design motifs for an individual oriental rug and sketch them on graph paper.
-The sketch is the foundation for the particularly fine designs.
+The sketch forms the base for the particularly fine designs.
 This is why there are carpets that are more reminiscent of a painting than a carpet, apart from traditional Mahi patterns.

 The motif-based carpets primarily depict scenes from Persian religion and culture, hunting scenes and floral motifs with palmettes and vases.
-The colors of the Tabriz rug are rather subtle and restrained.
+The colours of the Tabriz rug are rather subtle and descreet.
 In addition to rarer carpets, which are all kept in pink nuances and pastel shades, there are also specimens in shades of rust, as well as dark red, blue and shades of green.
 Tabriz rugs are among the most elegant Persian rugs of all.

 What materials are used to weave Tabriz carpets?

 Persian carpets from Tabriz usually consist of a mixture of different materials.
 The composition of materials will influence the carpet’s quality, appearance and robustness.
-As a rule, Tabriz carpets are made of highest quality sheep wool or from Kork wool.
-However, in many cases, silk is also knotted into the oriental rug or the carpet is at least decorated with silk.
+As a rule, Tabriz carpets are made of highest quality sheep wool or from kork wool.
+However, in many cases, silk is also knotted into the oriental rug, or the carpet is at least decorated with silk.
 The more silk is used in weaving usually means that the number of knots per square meter will be higher, depending on how fine the yarn is.
 The use of fine yarns and the best wool enable the accurate designs, which are the signature feature of a Tabriz carpet.

 What price range do you have in mind?